 At times we may work under constraint.
 When Paul wrote to the Ephesians, he was in prison (Ephesians 4:1).
 He knew that God is able to impact the world through his servants despite servitude, incarceration, illness, or disability.
 Whatever our circumstances, we can still pursue the purposes of God (Ephesians 6:5-8).

 We need not drift.
 We all have a role in building up the church.
 We can serve God’s redemptive purposes in the world.
 Even under constraint, we can pour out a costly love for Jesus, our Master.

 Colds and other ailments are common in winter.
 To the extent we can, we take precautions against them.
 Even so, we usually manage to “catch” something.
-There are common spiritual ailments to which we are susceptible any time of year.
-Whether we are afflicted by Affluenza, Drift, Grumps, or Lite-headedness, God has provided a remedy for every spiritual malady.
+There are spiritual ailments to which we are susceptible any time of year.
+Whether we are afflicted by Affluenza, Drift, Grumps, Lite-headedness, or Sensualitis, God has provided a remedy for every spiritual malady.